Ultimate Guide to Growing & Caring for Stromanthe Triostar

 • one park perlite

 You can also purchase a pre-mixed potting soil.
-This soil mix is specifically designed for calatheas (relatives of stromanthe plants), and it has excellent reviews.
+I recommend those that are specifically designed for calatheas (relatives of stromanthe plants).

 How to Plant